UncleLLD/objective-detection-source/README.md

 # objective-detection
-this a markdown about objetive detection
+* this is a markdown about objetive detection